 white noise

 The White Noise

 There is always a lot of noise with a campaign, isn’t there?
 But, if we filter through the white noise there are definite issues of importance in this campaign that can impact your path to retirement, such as health care.
-I’m not even going to go down the path of taking sides one way or the other as to why the United States does not have universal health care because let’s face it, that’s a campaign in itself.
-But what I will say for those who are 60+ years young (or rapidly approaching 60) and looking to define their path of retirement, the cost of health insurance is a big deal and definitely a defining factor in the timing of said retirement.
+I’m not even going to go down the path of taking sides one way or the other as to why the United States does not have universal health care.
+Because let’s face it, that’s a campaign in itself.
+But what I will say for those who are 60+ years young (or rapidly approaching 60) and looking to define their path of retirement, the cost of health insurance is a big deal.
+And, it’s definitely a defining factor in the timing of said retirement.

 Yes, there is Medicare for those who’ve reached 65-years-young, but Medicare doesn’t cover everything.
 And, if you are 60+ (or younger) and self-employed or retired, it’s a slippery slope.
 That’s me.
 I am retired but I’m too young for Medicare.
-I explained in my previous post about navigating the Medicare Maze that I opted to take major medical coverage which leaves me with a BIG deductible, but affords me a smaller premium and thus more money in my pocket.
+I explained in my previous post about navigating the Medicare Maze.
+I opted to take major medical coverage which leaves me with a BIG deductible.
+But it affords me a smaller premium and thus more money in my pocket.
 It’s a crap shoot, one that I’m hoping will roll in my favor.

+white noise